RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 * magenta = the number of problems that timed out after 120 seconds
 * red = the number of results that were *not* valid antiderivatives

+## Mathematica's Test Results

-The pie chart for Mathematica test results is divided into colored slices as follows:
+Because of their large size, the test results for Mathematica are divided into separate pdf files based on the type of the integrand being tested.
+At the end of each file is a pie chart summarizing the results.
+The pie chart is divided into colored slices as follows:

 * green = the number of optimal results
 * light green = the number of results more than twice the size the optimal antiderivative